Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Boost Your Immune System With Seasonal Vegetables

-Chips and dip get a healthy, even more, delicious twist in this recipe!
+Chips and dip get a healthy, even more delicious twist in this recipe!
 Rich sweet potato pairs perfectly with this adzuki bean hummus to keep you full.
 Tahini, salt, pepper, and garlic give the dip a flavorful kick, while added kale leaves give you a healthful dose of green veggies.

 “Superfood” Baby Kale Pesto Recipe